Stephen-Seo/LevelEditor/README.md

 map of characters that define where the waypoints are.
 Spaces denote empty space while symbols denote a specific waypoint.

+## Entites format

+The entity text file has a symbol representing an entity followed by symbols that represent connected waypoints.
+This continues line per line until '#' is reached.
+Following the '# is a literal map of characters that define where the entities are.
+Spaces denote empty space while symbols denote entities.

 ## Level/Obstacles format

 The contents of these text files is a literal map of characters that define where the tiles/obstacles are.
 Spaces denote empty space while symbols denote a specific tile/obstacle (in the obstacles file, obstacles are denoted with 'o').

 # Usage